Generosity: Other uses

 Generosity often encompasses acts of charity, in which people give without expecting anything in return.
 This can involve offering time, assets, or talents to assist those in need, such as during natural disasters, where people voluntarily contribute resources, goods, and money.
 The impact of generosity is most profound when it arises spontaneously rather than being directed by an organization.
-People can experience joy and satisfaction when they positively affect someone's life through acts of generosity.
+People can experience joy and love when they positively affect someone's life through acts of generosity.

 Generosity is a guiding principle for many registered charities, foundations, non-profit organizations, etc.